ac2sherry/MITx-6.00.1x-a2sherry/README.md

 in Week3

-ps3_hangman.py	【Python课程】Week1~Week3 Problems
+ps3_hangman.py

-words.txt	【Python课程】Week1~Week3 Problems
+words.txt

 in Week4

-ps4a.py	【Python课程】 MidtermExam & Week4 Problem

-ps4b.py	【Python课程】 MidtermExam & Week4 Problem

-test_ps4a.py	【Python课程】 MidtermExam & Week4 Problem

-words.txt	【Python课程】 MidtermExam & Week4 Problem
+ps4a.py

+ps4b.py

+test_ps4a.py

+words.txt

+in Week5

+ps6.py

+story.txt

+words.txt

 are belongs to MITx Program